"Symbols in Dreams and Myths:

 Stephen Larsen's thinking as a therapist, healer, and facilitator is very much in the Carl Jung - Joseph Campbell tradition, as is mine.
 I am very grateful to Stephen Larsen for presenting these ideas.

-The Mythic Imagination states, discusses, and illustrates ways people working with symbols in dreams and myths (and in stories they themselves might create, I would add) can help people to connect with themselves, society, culture, history, and nature.
+The Shaman's Doorway and The Mythic Imagination state, discuss, and illustrate ways working with symbols in dreams and myths can help people to connect with themselves, society, culture, history, and nature.

 Using these symbols can help one to achieve a sense of belonging, and to see the larger picture and one's place in it.